INSIDE: Everything you need to know about what to pack for Bali for families & kids

 Stuff for Itchies, Scratchies and “Owies”

-We pack all our medical supplies into one medium size ‘packing cell’ from Kathmandu and it goes everywhere with us at the bottom of our day pack.
+We pack all medical supplies into one medium size ‘packing cell’ from Kathmandu Australia camping shop.

 This stuff never fails to soothe.

-- Aloe Vera lotion for after sun relief
+No.3: Aloe Vera lotion

 For instant relief from ant bites and stings.

 - Adult painkillers for headaches, sprains, falls etc (eg Panadol, Ibuprofen)

 Tablets for adults and liquid for kids.